 - ArcGIS Desktop Student Edition (ArcGIS student licenses are available for all students currently enrolled in a geospatial class.)
-If your computer is capable of running the software, please download it.
-Currently CR has an extremely limited virtual lab, and students will need to run the ArcGIS software from their personal computers to be able to participate in this course, it is required. - 7-Zip (7-Zip (Links to an external site.) is a free, open-source file compression/decompression utility) Installing 7zip on Windows 10 (Links to an external site.) - Microsoft Office (Links to an external site.) - Adobe Acrobat Reader (Links to an external site.) - Zoom (Links to an external site.)
+If you have a personal computer capable of running the software, please be sure to download ArcGIS Pro.
+Currently CR has an extremely limited access to the virtual lab, and students will need to run the ArcGIS software from their personal computers to be able to participate in this course, it is required. - 7-Zip (7-Zip (Links to an external site.) is a free, open-source file compression/decompression utility) Installing 7zip on Windows 10 (Links to an external site.) - Microsoft Office (Links to an external site.) - Adobe Acrobat Reader (Links to an external site.) - Zoom (Links to an external site.)